 The need for interference hunting in mobile networks is steadily increasing.
-And field engineers often ask us which tool we would recommend to be successful in the field.
+And field engineers often ask us which tool we would recommend in order to be successful in the field.
 With decades of expertise, what we can say for sure is that it depends: the right tool for successful field service operations depends on the source of interference.
-Sources are manifold, but with the most suitable tool they are easy to locate.
+Sources are manifold, but with the most suitable tool, they are easy to locate.

 Interference can originate at the antenna system because of a broken filter or a defective antenna.
 Corroded connectors or a fence near the antenna generating passive intermodulation (PIM) can also cause interference.
-Signals from neighbor cells, when not properly optimized, behave like interference, just as networks interfering at country boarders do.
+Signals from neighbor cells, when not properly optimized, behave like interference, just as networks interfering at country borders do.
 Finally, there is all the external, non-cellular interference, ranging from common electrical devices to BDA systems and illegal transmitters.

 At the site, it is easy to determine the best-suited tools: cable and antenna analyzer in combination with a PIM analyzer.
-Interference from cellular networks can be quickly identified with scanners, test mobiles and optimization tools.
+Interference from cellular networks can be quickly identified with scanners, test mobiles, and optimization tools.